 - Solute Carrier Family 5 (Iodide Transporter), Member 8 2 3

 Previous GeneCards Identifiers for SLC5A8 Gene

 SLC5A8 has been shown to transport iodide by a passive mechanism (Rodriguez et al., 2002 [PubMed 12107270]) and monocarboxylates and short-chain fatty acids by a sodium-coupled mechanism (Gopal et al., 2004 [PubMed 15322102]).
 In kidney, SLC5A8 functions as a high-affinity sodium-coupled lactate transporter involved in reabsorption of lactate and maintenance of blood lactate levels (Thangaraju et al., 2006 [PubMed 16873376]).[supplied by OMIM, Dec 2008]

 GeneCards Summary for SLC5A8 Gene

-SLC5A8 (Solute Carrier Family 5 (Sodium/Monocarboxylate Cotransporter), Member 8) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include symporter activity.
-An important paralog of this gene is SLC5A10.
+SLC5A8 (Solute Carrier Family 5 Member 8) is a Protein Coding gene.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include transporter activity and symporter activity.
+An important paralog of this gene is SLC5A12.